rupeshbug/personal-blog/src/pages/posts/bayes-error.md

 plt.show()
 ```

 This is the point where the idea becomes hard to ignore.
-As I increased the label noise, all models degraded in roughly the same direction, and the achievable accuracy moved with the theoretical limit.
+Across models, the achievable accuracy stays pinned near the same ceiling.
 The important thing is not that one model is slightly better than another.
-The important thing is that none of them escape the ceiling.
+The important thing is that none of them escape the limit.

 ![plot2.png](/assets/images/plot2.png)